Mastering Cash Flow Management through Key Performance Indicators

 Operating Cash Flow

-• What We Look At: The actual cash your business brought in from selling
+• What We Look At: The actual cash your business brought in from selling things or providing services

 • Simple Explanation: